 Panasonic GX80 versus Canon 750D

 The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were announced, respectively, in April 2016 and February 2015.
 The GX80 is a mirrorless interchangeable lens camera, while the 750D is a DSLR.
-The cameras are based on a Four Thirds (GX80) and an APS-C sensor.
+The cameras are based on a Four Thirds (GX80) and an APS-C (750D) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic GX80 and the Canon 750D is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GX80 – represents the basis for the calculations across all the size and weight measures).